Park Break: A unique learning fellowship for graduate students thinking about a career working in parks, protected areas, or cultural sites

 Park Break is a fellowship, so all your direct costs — travel to and from the park, lodging and meals while in the park, and any required materials — are paid for.
 You are responsible for any non-essential, discretionary expenses you may incur.
 You also will need to supply common field gear that may be desirable for the session, such as backpacks, binoculars, cameras, foul-weather clothing, and so on.

 Who are the organizers?

-Park Break is organized by the National Park Service (through the host parks) and the U.S. Geological Survey in concert with the George Wright Society, the USA's leading professional association for researchers, resource managers, administrators, educators, and other professionals who work in or on behalf of parks, protected areas, and cultural sites.
-GWS puts on Park Break in cooperation with several partners.
-Past partners have included Colorado State University, Geological Society of America, Student Conservation Association, and Texas A&M University.
+The 2016 Park Break is organized by the National Park Service Cultural Resources, Partnerships, and Science program and the NPS Urban Agenda in concert with the George Wright Society, the USA's leading professional association for researchers, resource managers, administrators, educators, and other professionals who work in or on behalf of parks, protected areas, and cultural sites.
+Depending on the topic, GWS puts on Park Break in cooperation with several partners.
+Current and past partners included the US Geological Survey , Colorado State University, Geological Society of America, Student Conservation Association, and Texas A&M University.

 Sounds great!
 How do I apply?

 The application period for the Detroit Park Break is now closed.